 Sure, you ARE busy.
 Maybe you’ve got kids at home, a full time job, volunteer work, aging parents, online school … you get the idea.
 Only too well, right?

-That’s all true … AND, If something is truly important to you, you’ll make time for it.
-Click To Tweet
+That’s all true … AND, Click To Tweet

 So I’m still calling bullshit on “too busy.”
 You’re not.